 JAMIE BRICKHOUSE

-Jamie is author of the critically acclaimed memoir, Dangerous When Wet, which is partly about his larger-than-life Texas mother, Mama Jean, and chronicles her decline and death from Lewy Body Dementia.
+Jamie is author of the critically acclaimed memoir, Dangerous When Wet, which is partly about his larger-than-life Texas mother, Mama Jean, and chronicles her decline and death from Lewy body dementia.
 His writing has appeared in publications such as The New York Times, International Herald Tribune, Salon, Out, Amtrak’s Arrive, and he is a guest blogger for the Huffington Post.
 Jamie is also a performer and is a two-time StorySLAM champion of The Moth, the acclaimed, not-for-profit worldwide organization dedicated to the art and craft of storytelling.
 He is founder and CEO of redBrick Agency, a lecture bureau for authors, and lives in New York City with his common law husband Michael.

 LAURA KRAMER-CARINI